nicola-deb/QA-Portfolio/README.md

 # Welcome to My GitHub Page

-This is my personal GitHub Page showcasing my projects.
+This is my personal GitHub Page showcasing my project